DaehwanKimLab/hisat2/README.md

 ## Code

-A specific version of [HISAT2 and HISAT-genotype](http://github.com/infphilo/hisat2) at GitHub is used with a branch name as hisat2_v2.2.0_beta.
+A specific version of [HISAT2 and HISAT-genotype](http://github.com/infphilo/hisat2) at GitHub is used (a branch name: hisat2_v2.2.0_beta).

 ## Initial setup